Saturday

 And by observing your tot, you can add, rotate, and change activities, based on your observations.

 Ah, confirmation!
 I am a homeschooling mom that has been reading everything I can get my hands Montessori related.
-I have simply provided an ordered environment and I rotate work/activites that my just 2yo can do himself.
+I have simply provided an ordered environment and I rotate work/activities that my just 2yo can do themselves.
 Every once in a while the opportunity for a lesson presents itself but nothing steady yet.
 Thank you for the confirmation that this is normal toddler behavior.
-I love your blog!
+I love your blog!--Theresa, hs mom of 4